jbangdev/jbang-minecraft/README.md

 jbang --java 8 https://repo.spongepowered.org/maven/org/spongepowered/spongevanilla/1.12.2-7.3.0/spongevanilla-1.12.2-7.3.0.jar
 ```

+To run with debugging just add `--debug`, as in `jbang --debug ...` and connect a debugger on port 4004.
 ### Write a Minecraft plugin

 Note: You do not need to run Minecraft with jbang to develop a plugin with jbang.
 It is completely independent.